adriankumpf/arb-ex/README.md

 ### Requirements

-In order to compile at least version 1.26 of `rust` must be installed.
+In order to compile a recent version of `rust` (stable) must be installed.
 Also, the native [libusb](https://github.com/libusb/libusb) library is required (e.g `libusb-1.0-0-dev` on Debian-based distributions).

 ### Installation